rskupnik/brainfuck-interpreter/README.md

 # Brainfuck interpreter

-This project is an attempt to make a simple brainfuck language interpreter/compiler for learning purposes.
+This project is a simple brainfuck interpreter implementation in C++.
+It was created to brush up on some C++ skills and try a few tools I do not usually use, such as CMake, tmux (+tmuxp), vim (and general development on Ubuntu), etc.